Brad D. Brian

 Brad Brian is a national trial lawyer and Chair of Munger, Tolles & Olson.

 A complex civil and criminal litigator, Mr. Brian is a Fellow in the American College of Trial Lawyers and the International Academy of Trial Lawyers.
-He is recognized by both Chambers USA and Chambers Global as one of the top trial lawyers globally, having been ranked in Band 1 in both categories.
+He is recognized by both Chambers USA and Chambers Global as one of the top trial lawyers in the country, having been ranked in Band 1 in both categories.
 Chambers USA calls him “heavyweight litigator for the full range of commercial and criminal trials” and highlights client feedback that he is “among the best to handle big-ticket litigation.”

-Lawdragon named Mr. Brian on its “500 Leading Litigators in America” list in 2024 and 2023 and inducted him into the Lawdragon Hall of Fame in 2022.
-In 2023, Mr. Brian was recognized by the National Law Journal as a “General Litigation Trailblazer” and was previously named one of 18 Lawyers of the Decade in California by the Daily Journal (2021).
-Mr. Brian is also one of only three individuals in California to receive the designation of “Star Individual” by Chambers in category of General Commercial Litigation.
+He is ranked in the Chambers 2024 USA Guide in Law Firm Defense (Nationwide) and other categories.
+He is also one of only three individuals in California to receive the designation of “Star Individual” by Chambers in the category of General Commercial Litigation.
 In 2015-2016, he was named a “Litigator of the Year” by The American Lawyer, a “Winning Litigator” by The National Law Journal, and a California Lawyer Attorney of the Year for his victory on behalf of Transocean, an MDL litigation arising from a massive oil spill in the Gulf of Mexico.
-In 2013, Best Lawyers named Mr. Brian “Lawyer of the Year” for Bet-the-Company Litigation.
-For 25 consecutive years, Mr. Brian has been named to the Daily Journal’s “Top 100” list of lawyers in California.
-In 2019, he was named one of the Los Angeles Business Journal’s “Top 500 Most Influential People in Los Angeles.”

-Mr. Brian is widely considered a “lawyer’s lawyer,” having represented a number of the largest law firms in the country in legal malpractice and malicious prosecution matters, including three victories at trial.
+Mr. Brian is widely considered a “lawyer’s lawyer,” having represented many of the largest law firms in the country in legal malpractice and malicious prosecution matters, including three victories at trial.
 He has also represented lawyers in criminal investigations of alleged false statements, false loan applications, obstruction of justice, and alleged violations of the Foreign Corrupt Practices Act.
 Mr. Brian has developed substantial expertise in the areas of attorney-client privilege and attorney work product.
 His article, “The Importance of a Plan in Litigation,” was published in the 2013 edition of U.S. News & World Report’s Best Lawyers.

 Mr. Brian has been extremely active in the community throughout his professional life.
 He has served as the president of the Legal Aid Foundation of Los Angeles, chair of the RAND Institute for Civil Justice’s Board of Overseers, chair of the American Bar Association Section of Litigation, and vice chair of the Joffrey Ballet.
 He has received the Maynard Toll Award from the Legal Aid Foundation for outstanding public service, as well as the prestigious Learned Hand Award from the American Jewish Committee.